egch/1Z0-829-preparation/docs/pitfall.md

 across all threads and processes, while the synchronized classes do not.
 - `Future.get()` throws  `InterruptedException` and a  `ExecutionException`, and they block execution
 - scheduled methods: `newScheduledThreadPool(10)`/`newSingleThreadScheduledExecutor()`
+- when the method is `synchronized`, check if it's static or instance

 ## Stream
 -  `IntSummaryStatistics`, not ~~IntegerSummaryStatistics~~.